 A Commitment to the Bay Area

-We are furthering UCSF's commitment to the Bay Area through the efforts of the Anchor Institution, focusing specifically on our workforce, procurement, and investments.
+We are furthering UCSF's commitment to the Bay Area through the efforts of the Anchor Institution and the Black Health Initiative, focusing on our workforce, procurement, investments, and community partnerships.

 Equity in Research